coordinationdesk/end2end_monitoring_dashboard/README.md

 pip install -e ${WORK_DIR}/maas-cds/
 ```

-Or adapt and use use given script.
+Or adapt and use use the given script.

 ```bash
 ./local_install.sh